 You don’t need long to feel at home in the Big Apple.
 As that great chronicler of the city, Tom Wolfe, puts it: “One belongs to it as much in ﬁve minutes as in ﬁve years”.
-It helps that so much is instantly familiar from movies and TV shows – but New York is such an amazing place precisely because it has always welcomed everyone who pitches up here.
+It helps that so much is instantly familiar from movies and TV shows.
+New York is such an amazing place precisely because it has always welcomes everyone who pitches up here.
 Three or four days would make the perfect introduction to the “capital of the world”, but if you just have one…

 New York’s Metropolitan Museum of Art (1000 5th Ave) is one of the world’s great repositories of art and antiquities.
 Covering 5,000 years of creative endeavour in tens of thousands of exhibits across 250 rooms, it can be a little overwhelming, so study the guide beforehand and design your own personal highlights tour.
 But take a tip from me: don’t miss the Ancient Egyptian Fragment of a Queen’s Face, a stunning bronze Etruscan chariot, Vermeer’s ethereal Young Woman with a Water Pitcher and Van Gogh’s stormy Wheat Field with Cypresses.

 Join the joggers, strollers, lovers and loafers in New York’s urban oasis – Central Park.
-At 843 acres, it dwarfs the parks of central London: you’ll ﬁnd lawns and gardens, pavilions and ponds, even a zoo, linked by 36 postcard-perfect wrought-iron bridges.
+At 840 acres, it dwarfs the parks of central London.
+You’ll ﬁnd lawns and gardens, pavilions and ponds, even a zoo, all linked by 36 postcard-perfect wrought-iron bridges.
 Whatever the season, Central Park is glorious: skaters circle the ice rink in winter as walkers gingerly negotiate the snowy paths; the cherry blossom blazes pink in spring; boaters take to the lake in the heat of summer; and in autumn its 25,000 trees comprise a great canvas for America’s famous fall colours.

 Ferries depart every 30 to 45 minutes from Battery Park on Manhattan’s southern tip for Liberty Island and Ellis Island.
 The former has just one permanent resident – Lady Liberty, the majestic statue that has come to symbolise freedom.
 A range of tickets enable access to the grounds, the pedestal, the museum and the crown viewing platform (visitors planning an ascent should reserve places in advance and be prepared to climb 377 steps).
 Nearby Ellis Island was the gateway to America for 12 million immigrants from 1892 to 1924.
 The excellent Immigration Museum gives a voice to those seekers of a better life, “your tired, your poor, your huddled masses yearning to breathe free”, in the words written by poet Emma Lazarus and now immortalised on a Statue of Liberty plaque.